Lorenzo Patrese: Karting

-Patrese debuted in karts in 2016, when he was 11, and started making experience in lower karting categories.
-In 2017 he placed second in the EasyKart Trophy Italy and third in the international final.
-In 2018 he entered in the X30 Italian Championship obtaining pole positions, podiums and the eighth place in the final championship standing.
-In 2019 he participated in the Skusa Winter Cup in Florida obtaining a tenth place in the final.
+Patrese debuted in karts in 2016, when he was eleven, and started making experience in lower karting categories.
+In 2017, he placed second in the EasyKart Trophy Italy and third in the international final.
+In 2018, he entered in the X30 Italian Championship obtaining pole positions, podiums and the eighth place in the final championship standing.
+In 2019, he participated in the Skusa Winter Cup in Florida obtaining a tenth place in the final.
 He also participated in the CIK-FIA Karting European Championship and the Karting World Championship always qualifying for the final.
-In 2020 he participated in the European and World championship again, obtaining finals and one group pole position, which put him second overall.
+In 2020, he participated in the European and World championship again, obtaining finals and one group pole position, which put him second overall.

 Formula 4

-In 2020 Patrese debuted in single seaters with AKM Motorsport, taking part in the races of Mugello and Monza of the 2020 Italian F4 Championship.
+In 2020, Patrese debuted in single seaters with AKM Motorsport, taking part in the races of Mugello and Monza of the 2020 Italian F4 Championship.

-In 2021 he entered the championship with AKM Motorsport once again.
+In 2021, Patrese entered the championship with AKM Motorsport once again.
 He finished the season as third in the Rookies' championship and 12th in the overall Drivers' championship.
 In the final round of the season he secured all three overall pole positions.